infochimps-labs/wukong/README.md

 * subclasses `Wukong::Processor` (use the `Wukong.processor` method as sugar for this)
 * defines a `process` method which takes an input record, does something, and calls `yield` on the output

-Here's a processor that reverses all each input record:
+Here's a processor that reverses each of its input records:

 ```ruby
 # in string_reverser.rb